siemens/pydcc/README.md

 Python is a programming language widly used in science and cloud computing applications.
 This software library extends Python by capabilitie of handling DCC.
 In particular, loading DCCs from XML-Files, and operating on regulated areas of the DCC.
 Regulated areas in DCC are (1) administrative data and (2) measurements results.

+## Usage

+DCCs are XML files.
+The code below loads an example provided by the PTB.
+By loading the XML file will be loaded and translated to an object structure.

 ```python
 import dcc
 xml_file_name = '../data/siliziumkugel.xml' # Example file